 How do girls redeem Cookie Dough?

-- For Council Resident or Day Camp – girls submit their Cookie Dough serial number in the credit card section of the camp payment or registration form.
+- For Council Resident Camp, Day Camp or Events – girls submit their card serial number in the credit card section of the registration/payment form or if registration was paid in full online, girls submit to Council a completed Cookie Dough/OC Bucks Reimbursement form with a copy of their registration confirmation.

-- For Association or Service Unit Events (local community) – girls submit their Cookie Dough serial number with their registration & signed permission slip to the Event Coordinator or Troop Leader as noted on the event flyer.
+- For Association or Service Unit Events (local community) – girls submit their card serial number with their registration & signed permission slip to the Event Coordinator or Troop Leader as noted on the event flyer.

-- For Approved Troop Travel – girls submit their Cookie Dough serial number to their Troop Leader.
+- For Approved Troop Travel – girls submit their card serial number to their Troop Leader.

-- For Girl Scout destinations – girls submit their Cookie Dough serial number to the Council with their registration form.
+- For Girl Scout destinations – girls submit their card serial number to Council with a completed Cookie Dough/OC Bucks Reimbursement form and a copy of their destination registration confirmation.

-- For Girl Scout Lifetime Membership – Graduating high school girls submit their Cookie Dough serial number with their signed membership registration form and a check for the balance of the lifetime membership payment to the Council office by September 1.
+- For Girl Scout Lifetime Membership – Girl Scouts graduating high school submit their card serial number with their signed membership registration form and a check for the balance of the lifetime membership payment to the Council office by September 1.

 Can a Troop Use a Girl’s Cookie Dough?
 No. Cookie Dough belong to individual girls, not a Troop or Group, so each girl makes individual choices on how to use it.
 Troop/Groups already benefit from the proceeds of each package of cookies sold.
 If a Troop/Group has asked girls to contribute individual funds towards approved Troop Travel (as defined in the Troop Travel packet) girls may pay with their Cookie Dough rather than check or cash.